Wednesday May 1, 2024

 Around 11:30 am, I made my way into the town of Fão and toward the south side of the wide Cávado River.
 The Camino returned to urban sidewalks and then sent me toward a bridge that nearly scared the daylights out of me.

-The bridge was clearly undergoing construction.
-One sidewalk was blocked off entirely, so I made my way over to the open sidewalk and followed another pilgrim onto the metal pedestrian path on the edge of the bridge.
 The narrow decking underfoot had clearly seen better days, and there were small areas that seemed to be rusting through, which only made me more and more wary with every step.
-Cars whizzed pass me and I couldn’t wait to get off the bridge.
+Cars whizzed past me and I couldn’t wait to get off the bridge.

-The sole thing that kept me putting one foot in front of the next on this section of bridge was knowing that the pilgrim just up ahead of me was still moving forward safely.
 But then the unthinkable happened.
 I felt the bridge start to shake and bounce.
-It wasn’t from the cars going over the bridge though.
-A runner was coming up behind me, and he seemed to think this narrow, wet, cantilevered plywood walkway was a totally normal place to pass someone who was on the verge of freaking out.
+It wasn’t from the cars going over the bridge, though.
+A runner was coming up behind me, and he seemed to think this narrow, wet, cantilevered plywood walkway was a perfectly normal place to pass someone who was on the verge of freaking out.

 AMBITIOUS GOALS